 1. SOCIAL AVOIDANCE: Not telling anyone about your mental illness and avoiding situations where people may find out about it.
-This could mean working or living in a sheltered or supported work environment, where you only associate with other people with mental illnesses.

 Benefit: You don't encounter people who will unfairly harm you.

 Cost: You lose the opportunity to meet new people who may possibly be supportive.